-Want to change up vegan pizza night?
+Want to change up pizza night?
 These Spinach and Tofu Ricotta Calzones have all the flavors of a pizza in a portable package.

 What Are Calzones?